Breakdown of Will

 Negative, positive and mixed emotions can be compelling.
 “Many emotions—anger, awe, pity, nostalgia, are mixed—compelling without being pleasurable or aversive.”

 The more near certain rewards are pursued, the lower the reward.
 Predictability creates anticipation, which undermines appetite and encourages premature satiation.
 Unpredictable information creates suspense—a puzzle, a new argument or “a gamble on someone else’s behavior.”
 Continuous interaction resists habituation.
 The more we control experiences, the less rewarding they seem.
 Rigged, predictable interactions seem more like daydreams.
 Examples include individuals we boss around and “relationships you are poised to leave if they turn disappointing.”
 Stories and memories become stale.
-“Just as a drug addict after years of sobriety knows that pleasure is only a short trip away—dependency, promiscuity, timidity, exploitiveness, and so on” beckon when we are under pressure.
+“Just as a drug addict after years of sobriety knows that pleasure is only a short trip away—dependency, promiscuity, timidity, exploitiveness, and so on” beckon when under pressure.
 Many bad deeds are punished in ways that individuals fail to realize.
 Narcissism and ignoring others’ responses or interests causes a loss of suspense.

 Ways of increasing appetite include: